Selling Your Home in California: Legal Aspects You Need to Know

 What Are the Approved Methods for Asbestos Removal?

 It is very important to follow the rules set by the government when getting rid of asbestos.
-The Environmental Protection Agency (EPA) and the Occupational Safety and Health Administration (OSHA) both have rules about how to handle asbestos properly.
+The Environmental Protection Agency (EPA) and the Occupational Safety and Health Administration (OSHA) have rules about handling asbestos properly.
 How to handle it:

-- Plan and Assess: Hire a professional cleanup service to find out how much asbestos is there.
-It’s important to make a plan that follows both federal and state laws.
+- Plan and Assess: Hire a professional cleanup service to determine how much asbestos there is.
+Making a plan that follows federal and state laws is important.

-It’s important that asbestos fibers don’t spread, so the right control methods should be used.
+The right control methods must be used to prevent asbestos fibers from spreading.
 To get rid of it, you need certain safety gear and tools. - Getting rid of asbestos waste: To keep the environment clean, only throw it away at places that are allowed to take dangerous materials.

-These steps are meant to protect your health and help you follow the law.
+These steps protect your health and help you follow the law.

 How Much Does Asbestos Remediation Typically Cost?

-The cost of getting rid of asbestos depends on a number of things.
-When figuring out how much asbestos removal will cost, it’s important to compare the costs to the benefits, especially if you’re selling your home in California:
+The cost of getting rid of asbestos depends on some things.
+When figuring out how much asbestos removal will cost, it’s essential to compare the costs to the benefits, especially if you’re selling your home in California:

-- The average cost to get rid of asbestos is between $1,500 and $3,000 for small jobs.
+- The average cost to remove asbestos is between $1,500 and $3,000 for small jobs.
 It may cost more to do bigger jobs.

 - Help with Money: Some government programs offer financial aid or tax breaks for getting rid of asbestos.
 Find out about choices in your area to help cover some costs.